Qutbuddin Bakhtiar Kaki: Move to Delhi

 Khwaja Bakhtiyar Kaki was so overcome and enraptured by these verses that he fainted away.
 He died four days later while still in that state of ecstasy.
 His dargah (shrine) is adjacent to the Zafar Mahal, near Qutb Minar complex, in Mehrauli, Delhi.
-After his death his will was read that emphasized that only the person who has done no haram and have never left the sunnah of Asr prayer may only lead his namaz-e-janaza (funeral prayer).
+After his death his will was read that emphasized that only the person who has done no haram and has never left the sunnah of Asr prayer may only lead his namaz-e-janaza (funeral prayer).
 This left to a brief lull as nearly everybody did not adhered to the contents of the will.
-Finally a teary eyed Illtutmish come out of the congregation saying that "I did not want to reveal my inner self to everybody but the will of Khwaja Bakhtiyar Kaki wants so".
+Finally a teary eyed Illtutmish came out of the congregation saying that "I did not want to reveal my inner self to everybody but the will of Khwaja Bakhtiyar Kaki wants to".
 His Janaza prayer was finally led by Illtutmish as he was the only person who fulfilled and adhered to the contents of the will.

 Left of the Ajmeri Gate of the dargah at Mehrauli, lies Moti Masjid, a small mosque for private prayer built by Mughal emperor Bahadur Shah I in 1709, an imitation of the much larger Moti Masjid built by his father, Aurangzeb, inside the Red Fort of Delhi.